Children's Zoo at Celebration Square

 It's Easy to Sponsor an Animal: Simply look over our list of animals below, select the species you'd like to sponsor, and then fill out our sponsorship application.
 Some animals are used for education and may not be on exhibit.
 All of the animals remain at the zoo in the care of trained professionals, but can only be visited if on exhibit.

-MAMMAL: Alpaca, Alpine Goat, Black-tailed Prairie Dog, Bobcat, Clydesdale Horse, Cotton-top Tamarin, Standard Donkey, Eastern Gray Kangaroo, Flemish Giant Rabbit, Grey Wolf, Holstein Cattle, Jersey Cattle, Lionhead Rabbit, Miniature Donkey, Miniature Horse, Miniature Zebu, North American River Otter, Pot-bellied Pig, Rex/Lop Rabbit, Scottish Highland Cattle, Serval, Sugar Glider, White-throated Capuchin
+MAMMAL: Alpaca, Alpine Goat, Black-tailed Prairie Dog, Bobcat, Cotton-top Tamarin, Standard Donkey, Eastern Gray Kangaroo, Flemish Giant Rabbit, Holstein Cattle, Lionhead Rabbit, Miniature Donkey, Miniature Horse, Miniature Zebu, North American River Otter, Pot-bellied Pig, Rex/Lop Rabbit, Scottish Highland Cattle, Serval, Sugar Glider, White-throated Capuchin

 BIRD: American Crow, Bald Eagle, Bantam Chicken, Barred Owl, Black-footed Penguin, Blue and Gold Macaw, Campbell Duck, Cockatiel, Swedish Duck, Dominique Chicken, Eclectus Parrot, Emu, Military Macaw, Moluccan Cockatoo, Orpington Chicken, Patagonian Conure, Peafowl, Red-tail Hawk, Sulphur-crested Cockatoo, Umbrella Cockatoo